khanasunil5/service-desk-ticketing-simulation/Ticket-Simulations/6-software-install-request/ticket.md

 ## Public comment (action)
 Adobe Reader is an approved application.
 I’ll connect to your workstation remotely shortly to complete the installation and will confirm once done.

-## Remote action (RDP from DC01 → CLIENT01)
+## Work carried out
-- Connected via RDP using admin credentials
+- Connected to CLIENT01 via RDPP using admin credentials
-- Downloaded Adobe Reader from official vendor source
+- Downloaded Adobe Reader from the official Adobe website
 - Installed successfully, avoided bundled software
-- Confirmed installed version (Help → About)
+- Checked version via Help then About
 - Logged off RDP session after completion

 ## Public comment (completion)